connormas/MultiScalarMultiplication/README.md

 # Multi-Scalar Multiplication in Chisel

 This is a Chisel Module that performs Multi-Scalar Multiplication over Elliptic Curves.
-This is also my Senior Thesis Project.
+This is also my Undergraduate Thesis Project.
 Feel free to clone it, try running it, or make improvements.

+As of right now (3-3-22) this is still very much a work in progress.
+A thesis also requires a lot of writing so I'm working on getting that finalized right now.
+I can link the paper here when everything is finalized.
+This project is part of a larger effort to make Verifiable Computing accelerators at UCSC and in the future, this module and other like it can be found at [here.](https://github.com/ucsc-vama)

 ### Let's go over what modules are here: